Quantum Distributed Complexity of Set Disjointness on a Line: Set Disjointness on a Line

 For ease of exposition, we use subscripts on the registers held by all the parties to implicitly specify the state of the register and the party which last modified the state of the register.
 At the beginning of round~$t+1$, for~$t \in \set{ 0, 1, \dotsc, r - 1}$, party~$\rA_0$ holds registers~$X A_{0, t} \, L_{1, t} $, party~$\rA_d$ holds registers~$R_{d - 1, t} \, A_{d, t} \, Y$, and for~$i \in [d - 1]$, party~$\rA_i$ holds registers~$R_{i - 1, t} \, A_{i, t} \, L_{i + 1, t} $.
 The registers~$L_{i,t}$ and~$R_{i,t} $, for~$i \in [0,d]$ and~$t \in [0,r]$, all have~$b$ qubits.
 Except in the first round, the first subscript at the beginning of the round, say~$i$, indicates that party~$\rA_i$ held the register in the previous round, and sent the register to the neighbour that holds it in the current round.

 At the beginning of the first round, registers~$X$ and~$Y$ are initialized to the input to the protocol.
-The qubits in the remaining registers are all initialized to a fixed pure state, say~$\ket{0}$, independent of the inputs.
+The qubits in the remaining registers are all initialised to a pure shared state that is independent of the inputs.
+Note that this shared state also includes any ``work'' qubits in state~$\ancilla$ required by the parties.

 In round~$t + 1$, each party~$\rA_i$ applies a unitary operation to the registers they hold.
 We view the unitary operation as an isometry~$U_{i, t + 1}$ that maps the registers to another sequence of registers with the same dimensions.
 The registers~$X A_{0, t} \, L_{1, t}$ with~$\rA_0$ are mapped to~$X A_{0, t+1} \, R_{0, t+1}$.
 The registers~$R_{d - 1, t} \, A_{d, t} \, Y$ with~$\rA_d$ are mapped to~$L_{d, t+1} \, A_{d, t+1} \, Y$.
 For~$i \in [d-1]$, the registers~$R_{i - 1, t} \, A_{i, t} \, L_{i + 1, t}$ with~$\rA_i$ are mapped to~$L_{i, t+1} \, A_{i, t+1} \, R_{i, t+1}$.
 So for~$t \ge 1$, the subscripts~$i,t$ on a register indicate that the register was an ``output'' of the isometry applied by party~$\rA_i$ in round~$t$, and that it is in the corresponding state.